List of Teen Titans (TV series) characters: Fang

-Fang is a mutant; he is human from the neck down, but has a giant four-legged spider in place of a head.
-The legs of his spider head have the ability to move at fast speeds and jump vast distances, while the head itself is capable of firing sticky webs and paralysis-inflicting venom beams.
+Fang (voiced by Will Friedle) is a spider-like mutant and Kitten's boyfriend.
+He is human from the neck down, but has a giant four-legged spider in place of a head.
+The legs of his spider head have the ability to move at fast speeds and jump vast distances, while the head itself is capable of firing sticky webs and paralyzing venom beams.